oschl-git/jecna-wa-certificates/answers/ADFo.md

     - **Calendar.**
     - **Legacy Calendar.**

-- When importing an application it is necessary to keep the same Application Id in the target development environment?
+- When importing an application it is necessary to keep the same Application Id in the target development environment.
+True or False?

 	**False**